 “Why is it you shoot weddings on film?” people ask.
 That’s a good question.
 Considering I have a perfectly lovely digital camera.
-And film costs a lot of money, it needs to be developed and scanned, and the cameras are surely not as good as newer digital models?
+And film costs a lot of money, it needs to be developed and scanned.
 Yes, film is more expensive.
-It does have to be developed and scanned – but digital photos have to be processed as well and since they cost no money to shoot there are usually a lot of photos to process.
+It does have to be developed and scanned – but digital photos have to be processed as well.

 This is where film really starts to shine.
 It has such a unique look with creamy and soft colours and the depth of field going from crisp to smooth so beautifully that you think you can touch it.
 It has an incredible dynamic range when it comes to tones and retaining details in the shadows and the highlights.

 Shooting film takes skill and forces me to be a better photographer.
 There is no way to try and see if my exposure is correct.
 I can’t change the film halfway through a roll.
 I need to nail it.
 I need to know what I am photographing before I photograph it.